 Balance your hormones

 Have your sex hormones (testosterone, DHT, DHEA, estrogen) tested.
 If they come back low have a qualified doctor treat and monitor you on a well rounded bio-identical hormone replacement therapy (bHRT) program.
 Including testosterone therapy.
+For more on testosterone health see my men’s health blog here.

 Evaluate your thyroid and adrenal health.
 Stress and thyroid play a big role in overall hormone health.